-Originally from Colombia and currently based in Australia, Katherine Gailer (also known as KATIRA) creates visual narratives exploring characters, our natural environment, magical realism, cultural identity and spaces of contemporary design.
+Originally from Colombia and currently based in Australia, Katherine Gailer (also known as KATIRA) creates visual narratives exploring cultural identity, our natural environment, women empowerment, magical realism, and spaces of contemporary design.
 She graduated with honours from a Bachelor of Fine Arts and completed an Arts Management Masters Degree– both at RMIT University.
 Her practice incorporates mural painting, oil painting, illustration, design and music.

 Rediscovering a sense of the sacred and revisiting our ancient past embody the driving force for the development of her artworks.

 Awards and Recognitions include: